qiunimate/hr-eng-example-zhao/note-zhao.md

 There is a problem that if an order is created but there is no idle robot, then the order will not be assigned.
 This is acceptable for now, but we can solve this in the tick function.

+#### 2.4 Tick simulation
+The tick simulation will update the robots' positions according to their assigned routes.
+If a robot reaches the destination of its assigned order, it will become idle again.
+Also. all the failed/new orders will be re-evaluated for assignment to idle robots.

+#### 2.5 OpenAPI polish + Deterministic tests
+Finally, we need to polish the OpenAPI documentation and write deterministic tests to ensure the correctness of the implementation.